Refund and Repayment Policy

 Students who wish to withdraw completely from CNM must officially drop all their classes.
 All classes can be dropped online or in person at any Registration Office.
 Students who do not drop all their classes by the published deadlines (see the Schedule of Classes) will receive final grades.

-According to federal Return of Title IV Funds provisions, students who receive financial aid and then withdraw from all coursework before 60% completion of the term may have to pay back a portion of the grants received.
+According to federal Return of Title IV Funds provisions, students who receive financial aid and then withdraw from all coursework before 60% completion of the term may have to pay back a portion of their Title IV grants and/or loans received.
 The amount is determined by a federal formula.

 Federal Student Aid may not cover all unpaid institutional charges due to the institution upon the student's withdrawal.

-Students who are in modular programs (less than full term length classes, back to back, that span the entire term), and who drop at least one class, may have to repay a portion of Title IV aid.
+Students who are in modular programs (less than full term length classes), and who drop at least one class, may have to repay a portion of Title IV aid.
 It depends on the answers to the following questions:

 - At the time the student dropped the class, was he/she enrolled in another class?